Indian English literature: History

-R. K. Narayan (1906–2001) contributed over many decades and continued to write till his death.
-He was discovered by Graham Greene in the sense that the latter helped him find a publisher in England.
-Greene and Narayan remained close friends till the end.
+R. K. Narayan contributed over many decades and was aided by Graham Greene to find a publisher in England.
 Similar to the way Thomas Hardy used Wessex, Narayan created the fictitious town of Malgudi where he set his novels.
 Some criticise Narayan for the parochial, detached and closed world that he created in the face of the changing conditions in India at the times in which the stories are set.
 Others, such as Greene, however, feel that through Malgudi they could vividly understand the Indian experience.
-Narayan's evocation of small-town life and its experiences through the eyes of the endearing child protagonist Swaminathan in Swami and Friends is a good sample of his writing style.
-Simultaneous with Narayan's pastoral idylls, a very different writer, Mulk Raj Anand (1905–2004), was similarly gaining recognition for his writing set in rural India, but his stories were harsher, and engaged, sometimes brutally, with divisions of caste, class and religion.
+Narayan's evocation of small-town life and its experiences through the eyes of the child protagonist Swaminathan in Swami and Friends is a good sample of his writing style.
+Simultaneous with Narayan's pastoral idylls, Mulk Raj Anand, was similarly gaining recognition for his writing set in rural India, focused on brutality, with divisions of caste, class and religion.
 According to writer Lakshmi Holmström, "The writers of the 1930s were fortunate because after many years of use, English had become an Indian language used widely and at different levels of society, and therefore they could experiment more boldly and from a more secure position."
 Kamala Markandeya is an early writer in IEL who has often grouped with the trinity of R.K.
 Narayan, Mulk Raj Anand and Raja Rao.
 The contributions of Manoj Das and Manohar Malgoankar to growth of IEL largely remains unacknowledged.